Small viruses reveal bidirectional evolution between HK97-fold viruses and encapsulins via procapsids

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The HK97-fold is a conserved three-dimensional protein structure specialized in forming protein shells.
-It is the primary building block of capsids that protect the genome of viruses in the Duplodnaviria realm, infecting organisms across all domains of life.
-It is also the primary building block of encapsulins, compartments that confine biochemical reactions in prokaryotes.
+The HK97-fold is an ancient, conserved protein structure that forms protein shells.
+It is the building block of capsids that protect the genome of viruses in the Duplodnaviria realm, infecting organisms across all domains of life.
+It is also the building block of encapsulins, compartments that confine biochemical reactions in prokaryotes.
 Recent genomic studies have hypothesized that encapsulins evolved from HK97-fold viruses.
 However, this evolutionary pathway is challenging to justify biophysically because HK97-fold viruses form larger and more complex protein shells than encapsulins.
-We addressed this paradox by searching for smaller and simpler HK97-fold viral entities in metagenomes across ecosystems.
-The investigation yielded a well-defined group of viral entities, which encode HK97-fold proteins displaying significant molecular similarities with encapsulins and lacking tail genes.
-The structural phylogenetic analysis of HK97-fold entities revealed likely bidirectional evolutionary transitions between encapsulins and HK97-fold viruses.
-A potential evolutionary mechanism responsible for such transitions was identified based on the presence of lysogeny-associated genes in the viral entities and the structural and molecular parallels between encapsulins and procapsids, the immature state of viral capsids before genome packaging.
-Structural comparisons indicated that procapsids are akin to the common HK97-fold protein shell ancestor and might still facilitate transitions between modern viruses and encapsulins.
-This also implies that viral procapsids may retain the ability to carry out biochemical reactions during infections or when released in the environment, which, if confirmed, would require a fundamental revision of the role of viral capsids in the biosphere.
+We addressed this paradox by searching for smaller and simpler HK97-fold viral capsids across ecosystems.
+The investigation yielded a well-defined group of viral entities, which encode HK97-fold proteins displaying molecular similarities with encapsulins and lacking portal and tail genes.
+The structural phylogenetic analysis of HK97-fold entities revealed bidirectional evolutionary transitions between encapsulins and HK97-fold viruses.
+An evolutionary mechanism responsible for such transitions was proposed based on the presence of lysogeny-associated genes in the viral entities and the structural and molecular parallels between encapsulins and procapsids, the immature state of viral capsids before genome packaging.
+We concluded that procapsids are akin to the common HK97-fold protein shell ancestor and might still facilitate transitions between modern viruses and encapsulins.
+The potential genomic and biochemical functions of HK97-fold procapsids make them an ideal candidate model for the early evolution of life and might require a revision of the role of viral capsids in the biosphere.